Boban Marjanovic has suddenly become a key player for the Sixers. (NBC Sports)

 Welcome back to another week of Fantasy basketball.
 We’re into late-February and with the All-Star break now in the rear view mirror, it’s time to get super serious about your title aspirations.
 Work that wire, peeps!

 This week, James Harden wasn’t shy in his indictment of referee Scott Foster; the up and coming Kings continued to earn respect from the Warriors; and, after Zion Williamson got hurt wearing Paul George‘s signature shoes, George has asked Nike what went wrong with the sneakers.

-And now let’s get to this week’s Fantasy Hockey waiver wire picks…
+And now, let’s get to this week’s Fantasy basketball waiver wire recommendations…

 Now it’s your turn.
-Let us know in the comments below who your favourite Fantasy hockey waiver wire pick of the week is.
+Let us know in the comments below who your favourite Fantasy basketball pickup of the week is.